scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/norway.md

 ## Help with exporting in Norway

 ### Scottish Development International offices
 Scottish Development International have an office in [Stavanger](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/norway-stavanger).
-They have five members of staff focussed on:
+They have 5 members of staff focussed on:

 * industries that produce consumer goods
 * science and technology
 * energy

 ### GlobalScot
-The [GlobalScot](https://www.globalscot.com/) network has two experts in Norway covering energy.
+The [GlobalScot](https://www.globalscot.com/) network has 2 experts in Norway covering energy.
 We’re going to expand the GlobalScot network in Norway.

 ### Department for International Trade
-You can contact the [Department for International Trade](https://www.gov.uk/government/publications/exporting-to-norway) Department for International Trade team in Norway to find opportunities for doing business there.
+You can contact the [Department for International Trade team](https://www.gov.uk/government/publications/exporting-to-norway) in Norway to find opportunities for doing business there.

 ### Norwegian British Chamber of Commerce
-The [Norwegian British Chamber](https://nbccuk.com/) of Commerce can offer members:
+The [Norwegian British Chamber of Commerce](https://nbccuk.com/) can offer members:

 * business support
 * advice